7 Heart Healthy Shopping Tips for Seniors

 7. Avoid rushing into major changes.

-If you have tips on how to stick to a heart-healthy diet, or a favorite recipe to share, be sure to share your thoughts in the comments below.
+If you have tips on how to stick to a heart-healthy diet, or a favorite recipe to share, be sure to share your thoughts with us in the comments below.